TRAIN with Me!

 Who is Julie Foucher?

-Julie is a four-time CrossFit Games athlete, CrossFit Level 1 staff member, and medical student at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
+Julie is a four-time CrossFit Games athlete, CrossFit Level 1 staff member, and doctor at The Cleveland Clinic.
 She’s consistently placed in the top 5 at the CrossFit Games including two podium finishes in 2012 (2nd place) and 2014 (3rd place).
 An Achilles tendon rupture ended her final competitive season at the 2015 Central Regional, and she has now turned her focus to completing her medical training and using her knowledge of both CrossFit and medicine to empower individuals to access their full potential.

 Easily find your 1,3,5 or 10 rep max for lifts or analysis on other movements.
 Find out which movements are strengths and weaknesses.